Skip to main content

 None of these signals in isolation should trigger a sale.
 But if you're seeing two or three of them simultaneously, it's time for a serious conversation about your options.

 The framework I use with clients is straightforward.
 First, determine your building's current market value with a proper broker opinion of value, not a Zillow estimate.
-Second, calculate your after tax proceeds from a sale, including depreciation recapture.
-Third, model your reinvestment options, whether that's a 1031 exchange, a different asset class, or simply redeploying capital.
+Second, work with your CPA to understand your net proceeds from a sale after taxes and any recapture obligations.
+Third, evaluate your reinvestment options with your tax and financial advisors.
 Fourth, compare the risk adjusted returns of holding versus selling and reinvesting.

 The owners who do this analysis objectively almost always arrive at a clear answer.
 Sometimes it's to hold.
 Sometimes it's to sell.
 But the worst outcome is never doing the analysis at all and defaulting to inaction because selling feels like giving something up.